bensheldon/island94-jekyll/_posts/2022-07-15-four-dumb-cringe-tech-interview-stories.md

 I was declined.
 I want to admit that I did mostly fail a different part of the technical interview: it was a whiteboarding exercise along the lines of "solve this problem using only pipes".
 I think _everything_ may have been built with pipes, but it was Javascript in 2012, so I probably should have known how to do it to be qualified.

-Side-note: Huge props and respect that the company successfully socialized and operationalized a core company value.
+Sidenote: Huge props and respect that the company successfully socialized and operationalized a core company value.
 Even if I think it's dumb.

 **"Focused on the code"**